Greg Olear: Journalism

-Along with his published novels, Olear has a formidable web presence.
+Along with his published novels, Olear has a web presence.
 He’s written pieces for the Huffington Post, Babble.com, The Rumpus, The Millions, and Psychology Today online, among others.
 As an early adopter of Substack; On November 1, 2019, he created a fierce online presence of his own with his site PREVAIL, as a means to chronicle the context of the mainstream news cycle.
 He is a frequent guest on The Stuttering John Podcast and Start Me Up! with Kimberley Johnson.

 In February 2021, he expanded PREVAIL to include hosting a weekly podcast, each week featuring a different compelling guest related to current events, frequently combined with the article published the same day.
 He also began co-hosting a weekly online live news review chat—The Five 8, with Stephanie Koff in April 2022, described as "where we take FIVE of the week's most notable, newsworthy, and eff'd up topics and spend 8 minutes covering each one."